 Synthetic progestins:

-- Higher risk of bone loss, especially in young women
+- Greater risk of bone loss, especially among young women.

-- Frequent side effects such as mood disorders or abdominal cramps
+- Frequent side effects, like mood swings or abdominal cramps

-- Variable impact on bone density depending on the molecule used
+- Variable effect on bone density depending on the molecule used

 In Western countries, hip fractures cause more deaths among women than some cancers.
-This highlights the importance of carefully choosing between natural hormonal options or synthetic ones to prevent osteoporosis.
+This really highlights how important it is to make the right choice between natural hormonal options and synthetic ones to help prevent osteoporosis.

 Results of Combined Hormonal Treatments

-The PEPI study also highlighted this superiority by showing a notable increase in DMO among patients receiving combination therapy, compared to those on monotherapy.
+The PEPI study also highlighted this superiority, showing a notable increase in DMO in female patients on combined treatment compared to those on monotherapy.

 ---|---|---|